List of Bowling Green State University buildings: Memorial Hall

 Built in 1960 at a cost of $1.2 million, the name Memorial Hall was chosen to honor those who lost their lives in war.
 From 1963 to 2011 it was the primary basketball venue of the university.
 Aerosmith performed here on October 12, 1974.
 President Gerald Ford held a rally here in 1976.
 President Ronald Reagan held a campaign rally here on September 26, 1984 with an attendance of 4,000.
 Sarah Palin held a 5,500 person rally at Anderson Arena on October 29, 2008.
 Gavin DeGraw, Michelle Branch, and Red Wanting Blue performed here in the 2010 centennial concert.

 McDonald Hall

 Built as a women's Residence Hall in 1962, it was named after former university president Ralph W. McDonald and his wife Athleen T, McDonald.
 The hall is the namesake of early webcomic Mac Hall from when its artist Ian McConville was living there.
 As of 2019, the hall operates as a Co-Ed residence hall.
+In Summer of 2023, it closed for renovations where it reopened in Fall of 2024.